 Even if you can read printed characters, you will probably be completely lost when you see cursive Chinese handwriting, for example, on hand-written signs in the street.
 And some Chinese people have terrible handwriting, just the same as everywhere else!

-It is only by learning to write characters by hand – and possibly even becoming proficient enough to write in cursive script like native speakers yourself – that you will be able to make sense of everyday Chinese handwriting.
+It is only by handwriting Chinese characters – and possibly even becoming proficient enough to write in cursive script like native speakers yourself – that you will be able to make sense of everyday Chinese handwriting.

 #3 Learn Chinese Handwriting For Completeness